fabioferreira3/laravel-customerio/README.md

 --- | --- | ---
-createCustomer | string customerId, array customerAttributes | Creates a new customer updateCustomer | string customerId, array customerAttributes | Updates a customer by its ID triggerEventOnCustomer | string customerId, string eventName, array eventAttributes | Sends an event on a customer
+createCustomer | string customerId, array customerAttributes | Creates a new customer updateCustomer | string customerId, array customerAttributes | Updates a customer by its ID deleteCustomer | string customerId | Deletes a customer by its ID triggerEventOnCustomer | string customerId, string eventName, array eventAttributes | Sends an event on a customer triggerAnonymousEvent | string eventName, array eventAttributes | Sends an anonymous event
 ## Contributing

 Feel free to create issues and report bugs.